Program Evaluation to Enhance Implementation and Adaptation

-This course will familiarize students with approaches to evaluating an evidence-informed health program or intervention implemented in a clinical or public health setting.
-Scholars will develop an evaluation plan that uses logic models and evaluation frameworks (e.g., RE-AIM) to guide the systematic collection of information to 1) understand if and how a program/implementation strategy is meeting its stated goals and objectives; 2) improve program/implementation strategy effectiveness; and/or 3) make decisions about future programming.
+This course will familiarize students with approaches to evaluating an evidence-informed health program or intervention using an implementation science lens.
+Learners will develop an evaluation plan that uses appropriate evaluation frameworks to guide the systematic collection of data to: 1) understand if and how a program/implementation strategy is meeting its stated goals and objectives; 2) improve program/implementation strategy effectiveness; and/or 3) make decisions about future programming.

 At the end of this course students will be able to: